Lloyd Gomez

-Gomez was arrested in January 1952 for vagrancy, and in custody confessed to all nine murders.
+Lloyd Gomez (December 6, 1923 – October 16, 1953), known as The Phantom Hobo Killer, was an American serial killer who robbed and murdered nine vagrant men across California from 1950 to 1951.
+The murders were only linked to Gomez after he was arrested for a different crime and confessed to them.
 He was subsequently tried, convicted, and formally sentenced to death for the murder of Warren Cunningham, his second victim.
 He was executed in the gas chamber at San Quentin State Prison in 1953.